Except

 of this type together, and would have been quite skilled.
 The previous

-mission on the 5/6th august dropped 2 agents with 3 containers and 3
+mission on the 5/6th August dropped 2 agents with 3 containers and 3 packages

 The